Creating and Using MODX Snippets

 In the second line, we see something new.
 After the variable, we have a ".=" instead of a simple equals sign.
 This is the PHP concatenation operator.
 What it does is tack whatever follows it on to the end of the existing variable.
 If we had used an equals sign here, the second string would replace the first one and the first string would be lost.
 By using the ".=" operator, however, our variable ($output) is now set to the first string followed by the second one.
 On the third line, we add a third string onto the end of the variable and in the fourth line, we return that variable from the snippet.

 Congratulations, you've just created your first snippet.
 Try editing the three lines of the snippet or adding new lines.
-Be careful, though, because an incorrectly formatted line of PHP code will often make MODx produce a completely blank page when the PHP parser gets confused.
+Be careful, though, because an incorrectly formatted line of PHP code will often make MODX produce a completely blank page when the PHP parser gets confused.
 Each line must have matched quotation marks and a semicolon at the very end.

-Controlling Your Snippet with Parameters
+Controlling Your Snippet with Properties

 [[MySnippet? &howMany=`2` &addText=`Add This`]]

-Notice that the parameter values are enclosed in back-ticks, not single quotes.
+Notice that the property values are enclosed in back-ticks, not single quotes.
 The back-tick is usually on the same key as the tilde (~).
 Forgetting to use back-tics is the most common error for new snippet users.

 if ($howMany >= 1) {